Water System Pipeline Cleaning Program

 Current Pipeline Cleaning Project

-Pipeline camera work will occur Sep.
-12, 2023, from 9 a.m. to 1 p.m. in the above section of Murrieta.
+Pipeline cleaning work will occur from Feb.
+20 to Feb.
+23, 2024 in the below section of Murrieta.
 You may notice Western Water crews in the neighborhoods.
 They will move from hydrant to hydrant to help with unidirectional pipeline cleaning.
-There will be signage displayed as they are cleaning and will move from various sections throughout the above map.
+There will be signage displayed as they are cleaning and will move from various sections throughout the map below.

 Over time, natural sediments can accumulate in the large water pipes (also called mains) located beneath the streets.
 While these sediments are completely safe, they may affect water taste, color, and odor.
 Water main flushing is the process of cleaning the interior of the large water pipes and removing any accumulated sediment by sending a rapid flow of water through them.
 This rapid flow disrupts any sediment that may get in the mains over time, allowing us to filter and remove it.
 The water is discharged through select fire hydrants onto local roads or other surface areas.